KongZ/graylog-plugin-slack-notification/README.md

 * Send message directly to user or channel
 * Support Slack attachment short mode
 * Mention users or channels when alert.
-Users can be mentioned by field variables.
+Users can be mentioned by field variables
 * Provide link back to event times
 * Support event timestamp in footer text
 * Support proxy